1) Sexual Harassment & Assault

 3) Unequal Economic Opportunities

 Fraternities provide extensive professional networks to their male members, which help facilitate access to employment opportunities, particularly in business and finance.[vii]
-Given the exclusion of women from and the vast underrepresentation of LGBTQ students and students of color among fraternity membership, straight white men on campus thus have access to economic opportunities unavailable to other students—in clear contradiction of the mission of educational institutions.
-Beyond explicit networks, fraternities reinforce in-group preferences and out-group stereotypes which have been empirically documented to limit opportunities for employment and advancement for women as well as ethnic and sexual minorities.[viii]
+Given the exclusion of women from and the vast underrepresentation of LGBTQ students and students of color among fraternity membership, fraternity members have access to economic opportunities which other students are barred from accessing and competing for—in clear contradiction of the mission of educational institutions.
+Beyond explicit networks, fraternities reinforce in-group preferences and out-group stereotypes which have been empirically documented to limit opportunities for employment and advancement for women as well as LGBTQ students and students of color.[viii]

 [vii] Jack Mara, Lewis Davis, Stephen Schmidt, "Social Animal House: The Economic and Academic Consequences of Fraternity Membership," Contemporary Economic Policy (August 2017).
 Max Abelson and Zeke Faux, “Secret Handshakes Greek Frat Brothers on Wall Street,” Bloomberg, December 23, 2013.
 David Marmaros and Bruce Sacerdote, “Peer and Social Networks in Job Search,” European Economic Review 46, no. 4-5 (2002).
 Sergey Y. Popov and Dan Bernhardt, “Fraternities and Labor Market Outcomes,” American Economic Journal: Macroeconomics 4, no. 1 (2012).